 IT sector electricity demand: the need for more power in context

 Moreover, one has to look at the applications and technologies themselves.
-It’s clear that the increasing adoption of some technologies has a different impact than others, whether it concerns Industry 4.0, enterprise IT, or more consumer-oriented applications.
+It’s clear that the increasing adoption of some technologies (and new applications built on top of them) has a different impact than others, whether it concerns Industry 4.0, enterprise IT, or more consumer-oriented applications.

 So, what can we expect, and how do we even forecast the impact of IT sector electricity going forward?
 And will it be that ‘bad’ as some predict?
 Organizations at the forefront of electrification, decarbonization, and digitization believe that the impact will be limited due to technological progress and clean power sources, combined with higher efficiency and more intelligent solutions.